washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 The *NED* provides the best available public domain raster elevation data of the conterminous United States, Alaska, Hawaii, and territorial islands in a seamless format.
 The NED is derived from diverse source data, processed to a common coordinate system and unit of vertical measure.
 For more information, refer to https://pubs.er.usgs.gov/publication/70201572.
 To download the data, visit https://viewer.nationalmap.gov/basic and expand the Elevation Products (3DEP) section.

 The *SRTM* was flown aboard the space shuttle Endeavour February 11-22, 2000.
 The National Aeronautics and Space Administration (NASA) and the National Geospatial-Intelligence Agency (NGA) participated in an international project to acquire radar data which were used to create the first near-global set of land elevations.
 For more information and to access the full SRTM dataset, refer to https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1-arc?qt-science_center_objects=0#qt-science_center_objects.

-The *EUDEM* combines data from a variety of sources, including the ASTER DEM, the SRTM, and Russian topographic maps.
-For more information and to access the full EU-DEM dataset, refer to https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1.

-The *GIMP* DEM was constructed by combining ASTER and SPOT 5 DEMs over the ice sheet periphery and margin with AVHRR photoclinometry for the interior and far north, and calibrating the data to approximate mean ICESat/GLAS elevations from 2003 to 2009.
-For more information and to access the full GIMP dataset, refer to https://nsidc.org/data/nsidc-0645.

-The *REMA* DSM was constructed from hundreds of thousands of individual stereoscopic Digital Elevation Models extracted from pairs of submeter-resolution DigitalGlobe satellite imagery acquired between 2009 and 2017, and vertically registered to altimetry measurements from Cryosat-2 and ICESat.
-For more information and to access the full REMA dataset at the original 8-meter resolution, refer to https://www.pgc.umn.edu/data/rema.

 -------------
 ## 4. Incidence angle map